 What's the Best Type of Food for Your Dog?

 There’s no perfect answer to that question.
 It’s a decision that you’ll need to make individually after you investigate the options that might work for you and for your dog’s needs.
 Some dogs have breed specific considerations (like our Dalmatians and purines), individual dietary needs or sensitivities, or other health factors that will affect food choices.
 Include your trusted vet (and nutritionist, if you use one) in the discussion.
 Your lifestyle, family situation, and budget are also big factors.
 Ready-to-use foods are convenient for busy owners or for dogs that often travel or board.
 Ready-to-feed raw diets usually require more effort to balance, a whole lot more fridge and freezer space, and have extra food safety and handling risks.
-Homemade foods require effort to balance, prep time, and storage space, but can be great for special needs.
+Homemade diets require effort to balance, prep time, and storage space, but can be great for special needs.
 Or you can pick the pieces that fit from different models and create your own customised mixed feeding approach.

 Nutritional Planning for Individual Dog Diets

 You won’t find any homemade dog food recipes or specific feeding information here on the blog because I genuinely believe that every dog is different.
 Whatever foods you choose need to be purchased or prepared as well as portioned to that specific dog’s individual needs, health, age, and activity level.
 Our boys had different feeding programs with some overlapping elements, but the needs of young active Humphrey and slower senior Oli were always very different, even though they were both big male Dalmatians.
+As time carries on, Humphrey is now the dog stepping towards senior status and his needs are very different that puppihood, but also different from Oli as a senior.

 Considering Different Dog Food Options

 Including complementary foods, toppers, and treats.
 These types of extras aren’t usually complete and balanced foods, so you’ll need to moderate the portion of your dog’s daily intake that’s allocated to extras.
 Alternatively, you’ll need to treat them like other unbalanced homemade or ready-to-serve foods, do the calculations, and ensure that the full diet is balanced.
+The common dietary recommendation is to make sure that at least 90% of the days calories are coming from complete and balanced dog foods (95% for puppies), with the remainder as a small allowance for any toppers or treats.

 Combination, blended, or mixed feeding plans.
 As long as it’s done in balance and with due care for digestive concerns, you can combine different ready-made and/or homemade products to customise your dog’s diet.
 This is the approach that we’ve taken.
 We’ve retained a primarily commercial feeding plan, with some raw and homemade add-ins.
-It’s a better balance right now for Humphrey’s current health needs and for his digestion.
+It’s better for Humphrey’s current health needs and for his digestion.
 It’s also well suited for lots of variety, but still keeps the prep, storage, and serving fairly convenient.

 Benefits of Adding Variety to a Dog's Diet